• Skip to primary navigation

 How Does Unison Compare?

 Unison's two main competitors are Hometap and Point.
-Of the three, Unison charges the lowest origination fees at 2.5%.
-It should also be noted that Unison bases the value of your home on the appraisal minus that fee and won't discount the appraised value any further.
+It should be noted that Unison bases the value of your home on the appraisal minus a 5% risk adjustment and won't discount the appraised value any further.
 Point, on the other hand, reduces your appraised value by 15-20% as a "risk adjustment."

-Unison and Point allow a maximum of 30 years before repayment is required.
+Unison and Point allow a maximum of 30 years before the agreement ends.
 Hometap, however, requires its investments to be repaid within 10 years which provides much less flexibility.
 Still, Hometap could be a good option if you have mid-range credit as its minimum credit score is just 500.

 See all the HELOC alternatives here.